Clarity-Digital-Twin/yc-cofounder-bot/MODEL_SELECTION.md

 Overview
 - This project uses two model roles:
-  - Computer Use model: drives on-screen actions via the Responses API Computer Use capability.
+  - Computer Use model: drives on-screen actions via OpenAI's Computer Use tool in the Agents SDK.
   - Decision model: performs reasoning for Advisor/Hybrid modes (text-only prompts), independent from Computer Use.

 Defaults